tomtomkor/EspressoBrewer/README.md

 // Workflow

 - When you power on your machine it is set to 'Manual' mode so that you can purge off air along the pipe line by pulling water.
-In this mode the pump operates in its full capacity.
+In this mode pump operates in its full capacity.
 - Tap the touch sensor and it changes to 'Brew' mode.

-- Ready: Wait for 5 minutes of Warming up.
+- Ready: Wait for 5 minutes to warm up the boiler.
 The coffee machine will be 'Ready' to start brewing.
-(In my case, the PID(XMT 7100) installed on my Gaggia Classic indicates that the boiler temperature gets stabilized around the target 5 min. after it was turned on.
-This may differ according to situations and you can change this value(var: warmupLImit) in the arduino file.)
+(I have a PID(XMT 7100) installed on my Gaggia Classic.
+It indicates that the boiler temperature gets stabilized around the target(105C) 5 min. after it was turned on.
+This may differ according to machines and you can change this value(var: warmupLImit) in the arduino file.)
 - Preinfusion: Turn the extraction switch of the machine on.
 Preinfusion phase will begin.
-This lasts at the user-set pump power level(percentage of the full pump capacity) during the user-set time.
+The pump power level(percentage of the full pump capacity) is set to user-specified value during the user-specified time.

-- Blooming: At the end of preinfusion, the pump will stop and pause for blooming during the user-set bloom time.
+- Blooming: At the end of preinfusion, the pump will completely stop and pause for blooming during the user-specified bloom time.

-- Ramping up: The pump power level gradually increases to the user-set max level(typically full power; 100%).
+- Ramping up: Pump power level gradually increases to the user-specified 'max' level(typically full power; 100%).
 You can try lower pressure extractions (e.g. Turbo shot) if you set the max level to be lower than 100%.

-- Extraction: User-set max pump power is applied until you turn the extraction switch off.
+- Extraction: User-specified max pump power is applied until you turn the extraction button off.
 - Back-to-Back: The coffee machine will warm up again.
 It will be 'Ready' after 2(not 5) minutes.
 This also can be changed in the arduino file.
 - Back Flushing: Tap the touch sensor.
 It changes to 'Manual' mode.
 Do flushing as you need.

 // Setting parameters for brewing (Mobile app)

 - You can set and adjust parameter values using the mobile app 'BrewMate'.
 - The parameters are: preinfusion duration(PreTime), preinfusion pump power(PrePower), blooming duration(Pause), maximum pump power for extraction(MxPower), and ramp-up duration(RampUp)
 - Those 5 parameter values with a name consists a 'Profile'
 - You can save multiple profiles on the phone and manage them (add/delete)
 - Retrieve one of them by name and send it to ESP32C3 via http protocol
 - Once ESP32C3 gets the profile you sent from the phone, the received parameter values are applied to brewing.

   * When launched for the first time, the app requests the local IP address assigned to ESP32C3(ex: 192.168.0.100).
-  * In advance, local IP address should be provided in the CoffeeBrewer.ino together with your SSID and password of your router.
+  * Local IP address should be provided in the CoffeeBrewer.ino together with your SSID and password of your router.
-  * 'BrewMate' is so simple that you can learn it in a few minutes without a manual.
+  * 'BrewMate' is so simple to use that you can learn it in a few minutes without a manual.

 // Wiring